-WASHINGTON, Oct.
-27 /PRNewswire-USNewswire/ -- The U.S. Army Corps of Engineers (USACE) today announced it will waive day-use fees for veterans, active and reserve component service members, and their families at the more than 2,400 USACE-operated recreation areas nationwide on Veterans Day, November 11.
+WASHINGTON, Nov.
+1, 2017 /PRNewswire-USNewswire/ -- The U.S. Army Corps of Engineers (USACE) announced today that it will waive day use fees for veterans, active and reserve component service members, and their families at the more than 2,800 USACE-operated recreation areas nationwide on Veterans Day, November 11.

-The day-use fee waiver requires only verbal confirmation of service.
-This waiver covers boat launch ramp and swim beach fees.
-The waiver does not apply to camping and camping-related services, or fees for specialized facilities such as group picnic shelters.
-Other agencies that manage recreation areas on USACE lands are encouraged, but not required, to offer the Veterans Day waiver of fees in the areas that they manage.
+The waiver covers fees for boat launch ramps and swimming beaches.
+The waiver does not apply to camping and camping-related services, or fees for specialized facilities (group picnic shelters) and events.
+Other agencies that manage recreation areas on USACE lands are encouraged, but not required, to offer the waiver in the areas that they manage.

 SOURCE U.S. Army Corps of Engineers